-This course will be taught in two parts, each part consisting of 13 four-hour sessions (day), or three-hour sessions (evening).
-The same pose, and intended Life Model, or Antique, or Modern Sculpture Plaster Portrait Bust, or Anatomical Model will be utilized several class sessions, to more extended projects within the two parts 13 meeting each time frame.
+This course will be taught in Three segment parts, each segment part consisting of 9 four-hour sessions (day), or three-hour sessions (evening).
+The same pose, and intended Life Model, or Antique, or Modern Sculpture Plaster Portrait Bust, or Anatomical Model will be utilized several class sessions, to more extended projects within the three parts 9 meeting each time frame.
 There will be a half-hour to one-hour (day), or one-half hour (night) review for the class after the life model each session, making a total of four hours – (day), or three hours -(night).
 Additional optional limited workshop time is available without life model, to work on the relief from Antique, or Modern Sculpture Plaster Portrait Bust, or Anatomical Model.
 Limited optional workshop time is available each week depending on the class, and particular week.
 Limited optional workshop time is included in the class price, but attendance is not required.
 Rescheduling the limited optional workshop is not possible after the timeslot is coordinated with the students for the semester.
 Students will focus on bone landmarks and major muscle groups while working to capture the action of the pose and characteristics of the model.
 Overall forms will be blocked in through observation of shapes, rhythms and interconnecting commensurate planes, leading to a simplified yet integrated relief sculpture, defining sculptural content, and sketch composition.
 This course will establish how to develop a relief sculpture from a shape orientation method, as opposed to copying shadows, and light, which is not a dependable factor in representing content.

 Cost for the course:

 $ 1200.00 – For each Segment of Three segments consisting of 9 classes each segment – 4-hour each daytime session.